Everything You Need to Know About 1p Per Hour Electric Heaters (March 2025 update)

 Full Power Operation

 The 1p per hour claim commonly applies when the heater is on its lowest setting.
-The energy consumption will vary on full power usage.
+Energy consumption will vary based on full power usage.

 Long-term Savings